md-rejoyan-islam/sroll-top-button-when-scrolling/README.md

-## Hide Navbar on Scroll With Responsive Navbar
+## Scroll Top Button when scrolling With Responsive Navbar

 ---